Marketing your App to stand out in the App Catalog

 We recommend selecting up to three relevant Categories and 3 relevant Branches/Disciplines.

 Category: Cloud Solutions, Video Surveillance, In Building Coverage & Mapping

 Branch/discipline: Law Enforcement, Emergency Management, Critical Infrastructure

 Poor examples would be:

 - Selecting too many.
 More than three unrelated Categories and Branches/Disciplines will yield your app in many search results, but it is unlikely that users will click on the App Summary Card from the search page to navigate to the App Details page.

 Category: Public Safety (Communication) Tools, Secure Connections, Cloud Solutions, CAD Solutions, Situational Awareness & Detection, Cyber Security & Fraud Detection, Forensic Intelligence, Public Safety Community

-Branch/discipline: Law Enforcement, Fire and Rescue, Emergency Medical, Dispatch, Critical Infrastructure
+Branch/discipline: Law Enforcement, Fire and Rescue, Emergency Management, Dispatch, Critical Infrastructure

 - Selecting too few.
 Selecting only one, or too few, Categories and Branches/Disciplines will not expose your app to enough potential users.

 Category: Forensic Intelligence